The Kosher Hub – Find the Best Kosher Foods Online

 No meat or wine (except Shabbat), no swimming or bathing for pleasure, no laundry or new clothing.

-Shabbat during the Nine Days is observed normally — meat and wine are permitted on Shabbat even during the Nine Days.
-The restrictions resume after Shabbat ends.
+Shabbat during the Nine Days is observed normally — meat and wine are permitted.
+Restrictions resume after Shabbat ends.
 If Tisha B'Av falls on Shabbat, the fast is deferred to Sunday (the 10th of Av).

 📦 Recommended Items for Tisha B'Av